sukruguzell/Python-quiz-game/README.md

 # Python-quiz-game

-# This is a Quiz Game.
-I pull these question data from Trivia public data api.
+# This is a Quiz Game(True/False).
+#I pull these question data from Trivia public data api.
 #You can easily change your data set.